yoshidayasutaka/mcp/README.md

 ## Developer guide

-If you want to add a new MCP Server to the library, check out our [development guide](DEVELOPER_GUIDE.md)
+If you want to add a new MCP Server to the library, check out our [development guide](DEVELOPER_GUIDE.md) and be sure to follow our [design guidelines](DESIGN_GUIDELINES.md).

 ## License